AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 4. Press the button or move the fader to be triggered, or containing the item to be triggered.
 The status area of the screen will update to show you what has been triggered.
 For Item triggers you can select what action the trigger will cause, using the \[Action\] softkey:
-	-	Set Level
+	-	Set Level (sets playback level to trigger level - but see Level Match below)
-	-	Fire At Level
+	-	Fire At Level (like Set Level but ignores Level Match and will "kill at 0" if used with a cue list)
-	-	Re-Fire at Level (see below for explanation of Set, Fire and Re-Fire)
+	-	Re-Fire at Level (any level change will re-fire the LTP values in the playback - see below)
-	-	Flash
+	-	Flash (like pressing Flash button)
-	-	Swop
+	-	Swop (like pressing Swop button)
-	-	Preload
+	-	Preload (fires only the LTP values in playback)
-	-	Latch
+	-	Latch (latches the playback on)

-	The \[Level Match\] option sets what happens if the playback is already active when the trigger happens.
+	The \[Level Match\] option sets what happens if the playback has already been fired by the user when the trigger happens.
 	If set to **On** then the trigger must match the current playback level before it will take effect.
 If **Off** (default) the trigger will override the playback at any level.

 5. Press \[OK\].
 You have now set up the console action which is to be triggered.